pbeck/bttp/readme.md

 # Todo for beta

-- Fix display list of screenshots (w/ working pagning) ✔️
+- ~~Fix display list of screenshots (w/ working pagning)~~ (To be re-worked)
 - Show archive of reminders
 - Fix permissions
-- Add photos from library OR start camera (library default to only list screenshots)
+- Radial menu with latest five images (and shortcut to image library)
+- Fix appear animation (reuse "component" for action item?)
+- Add "Your upcoming reminders exist to the right"
+- Where to put access link to expired reminders?
+In Settings?
+As toolbar item?

 # Todo for release